Yash3561/Speech-Emotion-Data-Classification_model/README.md

 <br>
 ![](images/feature.png?raw=true)
 <br>
-* Here there are some things to note.
-While extracting the features, all the audio files have been timed for 3 seconds to get equal number of features.
+* Here are some points to consider.
+All audio files were timed for 3 seconds while being extracted for an equal amount of features.
-* The sampling rate of each file is doubled keeping sampling frequency constant to get more features which will help classify the audio file when the size of dataset is small.
+* When the size of the dataset is modest, the sampling rate of each file is doubled while the sampling frequency remains fixed in order to obtain more features that will aid in the classification of the audio file.
 <br>

 **The extracted features looks as follows**